 Once you have your strings, enlarge the grooves in the nut to be able to hold them without being too tight.

-But if it’s a regular saddle, the strings should load up just fine.
+But if it’s a regular saddle, the bass strings should load up just fine.
 If not, you can always modify the holes to accept the strings.

 Bass String Tension